lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 :Required parameters:

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
-(Generally should be configured in defaults.yaml)
+(Generally configured in defaults.yaml)

 :Optional parameters: